Presentation

 The package internal/testutil

-exposes various functions to duplicate a directory that are reused by functions inside internal/core/core_test.go
+exposes various functions to duplicate a testdata

-to provide a complete repository of notes:
+to provide a valid repository:

 - Copy Markdown files present under